Simplified usage of https://github.com/chriskiehl/Gooey that turns argparse-based Python CLIs into GUI apps

 Additionally, ezgooey includes a convenient logging module that provides colorful, rich-text-compatible output, enhancing the user experience in both GUI and console modes.

-ezgooey is for Python developers who:
+ezgooey for?ezgooey is for Python developers who:

 pip install ezgooey